 Ron started his career in telecommunications and computers developing Unix and MS DOS-based systems and networks for AT&T Bell Laboratories.
 He worked at DuPont in their Electronic Prepress business developing scanners, document processing, and color imaging products.
 Ron was the director of engineering at General Scanning responsible for medical imaging and printing technologies and helped take the company public.

-Ron has a Ph.D. from Carnegie Mellon University and holds Master of Science and Bachelor of Science degrees in mechanical engineering, also from Carnegie-Mellon University.
+Ron has a Ph.D. from Carnegie Mellon University and holds a Master of Science and Bachelor of Science degrees in mechanical engineering, also from Carnegie-Mellon University.
 He has completed the executive education Strategic Marketing Management program at the Harvard Business School.